The Greenland Gambit: Trump’s New Tariff Wall on Europe

 In a recent address at the Boston Fed’s 24th Annual Regional and Community Bankers Conference, a Federal Reserve official shared key insights into the U.S. economy, monetary policy, and trends in regional banking.
 These perspectives are especially important for Forex traders, as shifts in interest rates, inflation, and banking dynamics directly influence currency movements and trading opportunities.

-UK Private Sector Shows Signs of Life — What It Means for Forex Traders
+UK Leading Economic Index Shows Sluggish Growth — What This Means for the Pound and Forex Traders